 We are focused on continuing to expand our AI-powered spatial data platform to all corners of the world.
 Given that the global building stock remains largely undigitized today and with the vast majority of the world's buildings located outside of the United States, we expect significant opportunities in pursuing the digitization and datafication of the building stock worldwide.
 We use a "land and expand" model to capitalize on the potential for geographic expansion.
 We continue to seek to further penetrate our existing geographies in order to add their spatial data to our platform.
-In June 2023, we partnered with CompuSoluciones, one of the largest value-added distributors ("VAD"), significantly expanding our presence in Latin America.
-With a network of more than 2,000 resellers, CompuSoluciones will provide Matterport's digital twin solutions to two of the largest property markets in the region, Mexico and Colombia.
-In July 2023, we partnered with Equinox Technologies, a distributor of global technologies and managed security services, to offer Matterport's digital twin platform to Government, Enterprise and SMB customers out of its offices in the United Arab Emirates, India, Oman, Saudi Arabia, and South Africa.
-Subscribers outside the United States accounted for approximately 42% and 43% of our subscription revenues for the three and nine months ended September 30, 2023, respectively.
+In June 2023, we partnered with one of the largest value-added distributors ("VAD"), significantly expanding our presence in Latin America.
+With a network of more than 2,000 resellers, this partnership will provide Matterport's digital twin solutions to two of the largest property markets in the region, Mexico and Colombia.
+In July 2023, we partnered with a distributor of global technologies and managed security services to offer Matterport's digital twin platform to Government, Enterprise and SMB customers out of its offices in the United Arab Emirates, India, Oman, Saudi Arabia, and South Africa.
+Subscribers outside the United States accounted for approximately 43% of our subscription revenues for three months ended March 31, 2024.
 Given the flexibility and ease of use of our platform and capture device agnostic data capture strategy, we believe that we are well-positioned to further penetrate existing and additional geographies with our existing multiple sales attachment points and a global marketing effort in place.